-Ref Page Policy / Paragraph Main Modification Reason noise, vibration, dust, lighting, flooding, and air quality, should also be taken into account for the residents and for neighbouring uses.
-Where cesspools or sewage tanks are planned on- site, the reason for not connecting to the main sewage system will need to be fully justified.
-MM149 274 Policy H4 - Gypsy and Amend criterion a, c, d, e, f, i and o and delete h, j, k and n: For effectiveness and to provide clarity to Traveller Windfall H4 - Gypsy and Traveller Windfall Accommodation users of the Plan Accommod ation Proposals for Gypsy and Traveller accommodation on windfall sites will be supported subject to all of the following criteria being met: a It can be demonstrated that the proposal cannot be accommodated on an alternative family owned site, at a site identified for intensification within this plan or on an identified a lawful vacant turnover site; b The site is accessible to schools, health and local services and facilities and is located to encourage travel by means other than by car; c The site has safe and suitable good access to the road network, and there is sufficient car parking provision for residents and visitors in accordance with Policy TI3; d The site would provide a good living environment free from risks to health through contamination, noise or pollution, and be compatible with neighbouring buildings and uses in accordance with PM2a; e In the case of proposals in, or adjacent to, the Kent Downs AONB or h H eritage cCoasts, that the proposal complies in the first instance with the primary requirement of conserving and enhancing landscape and scenic beauty, and where this is demonstrated, that the scale and extent of development is limited, sensitively located and designed to avoid or minimise adverse impact on the designated landscape. f The proposal would recognise the intrinsic character and beauty of the countryside and protect conserve and enhance landscape the character of the landscape and biodiversity in apportance with other Policies in this Plan : biodiversity in accordance with other Policies in this Plan:
+MM Page Policy / Main Modification No. Paragraph proximity of commercial vehicles or parking areas to existing neighbours will be considered.
+The local environment, such as noise, vibration, dust, lighting, flooding, and air quality, should also be taken into account for the residents and for neighbouring uses.
+Where cesspools or sewage tanks are planned on-site, the reason for not connecting to the main sewage system will need to be fully justified.
+MM149 274 Policy H4 - Gypsy and Traveller Windfall Accommodatio n H4 - Gypsy and Traveller Windfall Accommodation Proposals for Gypsy and Traveller accommodation on windfall sites will be supported subject to all of the following criteria being met: It can be demonstrated that the proposal cannot be accommodated on an alternative family owned site, at a site identified for intensification within this plan or on an identified a lawful vacant turnover site; b The site is accessible to schools, health and local services and facilities and is located to encourage travel by means other than by car; c The site has safe and suitable good access to the road network, and there is sufficient car parking provision for residents and visitors in accordance with Policy T13; d The site would provide a good living environment free from risks to health through contamination, noise or pollution, and be compatible with neighbouring buildings and uses in accordance with PM2a; e In the case of proposals in, or adjacent to, the Kent Downs AONB or hHeritage eCoasts, that the proposal complies in the first instance with the primary requirement of conserving and enhancing landscape and scenic beauty, and where this is demonstrated, that the scale and extent of development is limited, sensitively located and designed to avoid or minimise adverse impact on the designated landscape. f The proposal would recognise the intrinsic character and beauty of the countryside and protect conserve and enhance landscape-the character of the landscape and biodiversity in accordance with other Policies in this Plan; The proposal must be well-screened by existing or additional native vegetation and physically contained by landscaping.
+This screening should be maintained permanently, and while additional planting could supplement existing landscaping, it should not be used as the only way the impact of new